DataONEorg/sem-prov-design/docs/use-cases/provenance/use-case-41.rst

         cn_api -> mn_api: getSystemMetadata(pid) mn_api --> cn_api: systemMetadata
         cn_api -> cn_api: store() cn_api -> cn_api: index()
         note right of cn_api
             Relationships are
             indexed and searchable
         end note
-        else derived products not ready to publish note right of Investigator
+        note right of Investigator
             At this point, the Investigator
             may decide to modify their script
             and perform the ecord() and view()
             process again.
         end note
-        end
-        end
     @enduml

 .. image:: images/41_seq.png